|Graduate Program Head||Thang Bui|

 The program is accessible to engineering professionals who wish to pursue advanced studies without giving up current employment.
 The program may be completed on a full-time or part-time basis.
 Classes are scheduled weekly in three-hour evening sessions, offering a convenient format for career professionals seeking to enroll on part-time basis.
 Whenever possible, the program will take advantage of the specialized equipment and facilities available in the local firms to enhance the training of M.S.
 CE program students.

 Admission into the Master of Science (M.S.)
 Civil Engineering program will be granted only to candidates who demonstrate high potential for success in graduate studies.
 Applicants should have undergraduate degrees in engineering or technology-related fields from an accredited university and must meet the admission requirements as set by Penn State's Graduate School.
-An undergraduate cumulative grade-point average of 3.0 or better on a 4.0 scale, and scores from the GRE are required for admission.
+For admission, an undergraduate cumulative grade-point average of 3.0 or better on a 4.0 scale.
+Scores from the GRE are required for those who indicate an interest in a school/college-funded assistantship.

 Applicants should submit the following: